 Over the past year Ireland has sought to manage the impact and implications of COVID-19 on people's everyday lives.
-Given concerns about the variation of the COVID-19 virus, it is not yet clear when the country will fully emerge from the latest lockdown.
-The full impact of this health crisis on the labour market will only become apparent when COVID-19 supports like the Pandemic Unemployment Payment and the Employment Wage Subsidy Scheme are wound down.
+Given concerns about the variation of the COVID-19 virus, the country will only fully emerge from the latest lockdown in Mid-October.
+It is unlikely that the full impact of this health crisis on the labour market will be seen until COVID-19 supports like the Pandemic Unemployment Payment and the Employment Wage Subsidy Scheme are wound down.

-In early June the Government published the Economic Recovery Plan which says "Our approach follows a number of important markers all reinforcing each other to align our economy for recovery, renewal and sustainable growth" and "Our overall ambition is to exceed pre-crisis employment levels by having 2.5 million people in work by 2024."
+In early June the Government published the Economic Recovery Plan which said "Our approach follows a number of important markers all reinforcing each other to align our economy for recovery, renewal and sustainable growth" and "Our overall ambition is to exceed pre-crisis employment levels by having 2.5 million people in work by 2024."
 There are four pillars to the plan, with the second focusing on "Helping people back into work by extending labour market supports and through intense activation and skills".